25 Essential IELTS Pie Chart Vocabulary for Band 7+ Writing

 • Compared to 2010, the budget for health increased significantly in 2020.

-4. Adjectives and Adverbs for Describing Degree
+4. Adjectives and Adverbs for Degree

-These help add nuance to your writing.
+These words add nuance and academic tone to your sentences:

 • Housing was the dominant expense category.